Crusaders F.C. (1859): Brief revival

 The first match of the revived Crusaders was in December 1868 against the Wanderers at the Westminsters' ground at Vincent Square, and had originally been listed as Wanderers playing the Flying Dutchmen.
-The line-up included three of the seven players who had played in the Flyers' last match, including captain Dixon; however, the familiar problems of raising a team were still present, and the Crusaders' nine men lost 3-0 to the Wanderers' eleven.
-The club also played the Royal Engineers in February 1869, holding the Sappers to a 0-0 draw, although the Crusaders did not have a single attempt at goal.
+The line-up included three of the seven players who had played in the Flyers' last match, including captain Dixon; however, the familiar problems of raising a team were still present, and the Crusaders' nine men lost 3–0 to the Wanderers' eleven.
+The club also played the Royal Engineers in February 1869, holding the Sappers to a 0–0 draw, although the Crusaders did not have a single attempt at goal.

 As Association rules became more popular, and more clubs were founded, there was no longer any need for the sort of ad hoc club with quixotic entry requirements as the Crusaders had; players were either playing for more specific old boy clubs, or for clubs with a wider membership cast like the Wanderers or the Clapham Rovers.
-The 1869-70 season proved to be the club's last.
+The 1869–70 season proved to be the club's last.
 It could only muster six players for the Westminster School fixture, and did not turn up at all to the Charterhouse match.
 Remarkably, the club beat the Wanderers at the Kennington Oval in December 1869, albeit thanks to the Wanderers lending two players to the Crusaders, who had only turned up with six players, to make the match 8 against 8.

-The club played two more recorded games, the last being a 2-1 win away to Merton College, Oxford, in February 1870.
-The club still notionally existed, with Smith and Kinnaird both having Crusaders listed as their club in reports on the England v Scotland representative match in March 1870, but with all of its remaining players engaged with other sides, there was no longer any need for the club.
+There are two more recorded games played by the club, the last being a 2–1 win away to Merton College, Oxford, in February 1870.
+Additionally reports on the England v Scotland representative match in March 1870 have Smith and Kinnaird both listed as Crusaders club members.